ShubhamSarvankar/ShubhamSarvankar/README.md

 # Hi, I'm Shubham Sarvankar,
-A software engineer with a focus on backend systems, distributed infrastructure, and applied ML.
+A full-stack software engineer with depth in backend systems, distributed infrastructure, and applied ML.

 I build production-grade systems end to end, from REST APIs and real-time messaging services to fine-tuned language models and retrieval pipelines.
 My work sits at the intersection of software engineering and applied ML: I care as much about how a system is deployed and scaled as I do about the model inside it.
 I enjoy working on projects that bring different domains together to produce an impact on the world.